Food Establishment License

 How do I go about opening my own food business?

 First you must have access to a location that is zoned for that activity.
 Complete the City Certificate of Occupancy requirements at the Development and Business Services Center at 1901 S. Alamo.
 Clerks are available to assist you.
-Finally, purchase a Food Establishment License at the same location.
+Finally, purchase a Food Establishment Permit at the same location.
 If you need more information, download the “Small Business Resource Guide” from the City's Economic Development Department or contact the Small Business Liaison at 210-207-3903 for assistance.

 How much does it cost to run a restaurant?

 Expenditures vary considerably.
-You have to consider rent, utilities, labor, equipment, supplies, maintenance, and City Food Establishment License fees.
+You have to consider rent, utilities, labor, equipment, supplies, maintenance, and City Food Establishment Permit fees.
 If you need more specific assistance, call the Small Business Liaison at 210-207-3903 to meet with a business counselor.

 Fees